 8. Send a follow-up email to recap the call.

 That’s right — you should follow up the follow-up!
 After the call, compile the highlights of the conversation and any outstanding items that need following up.
-The purpose of this recap email isn’t to provide a word-for-word summary of the conversation but to instead thank the client and recap the major talking points of the call for future reference.
+The purpose of this recap email isn’t to provide a word-for-word summary of the conversation but to instead thank the client and document the major talking points of the call for future reference.

 These follow-up emails also ensure any action items or responsibilities are clear to both sides.
 A clear recap email will improve your follow-up calls and keep the conversation going in a productive and useful way.